HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-max                                    Yes      Yes      Yes       No       No     torch maximum                                Yes      Yes      Yes       No       No     torch mean                                   Yes      Yes      No        No       No     torch median                                 Yes      Yes      No        No       No     torch meshgrid                               Yes      Yes      No        No       No     torch min                                    Yes      Yes      Yes       No       No     torch minimum                                Yes      Yes      Yes       No       No     torch
+max                                    Yes      Yes      Yes       No       No     torch maximum                                Yes      Yes      Yes       No       No     torch mean                                   Yes      Yes      No        No       No     torch median                                 Yes      Yes      Yes       No       No     torch meshgrid                               Yes      Yes      No        No       No     torch min                                    Yes      Yes      Yes       No       No     torch minimum                                Yes      Yes      Yes       No       No     torch